m-amirqushairi-jais/engineer-exam/unity/README.md

 **Time Allocation**

-You will have [Insert Time Limit] to complete the core task.
+You will have 2-3 days to complete the core task.
 The extension task is considered a bonus demonstrating broader design thinking.

 ## Core Task: API Integration Scene

-2.  **API Selection:**
+1.  **API Selection:**

     -   Choose a simple, freely accessible API that provides data suitable for display in a Unity scene.
 Some suggestions: